Is Tropical Milkweed Bad for Monarchs?

 Whichever native type of milkweed you choose, if it’s possible, start your seeds indoors under artificial lights.
 The seedlings will be ready to transplant in the garden once they are 3 to 6 inches tall and when the threat of frost has passed.
 Plan for about four to eight weeks of indoor growing time.

 Is honeyvine milkweed invasive?
+Should you remove milkweed bugs?
 Here’s what you need to know.

 After the dainty milkweed flowers stop blooming in late summer, their 2- to 4-inch seed pods burst open to reveal silky seeds that fly away with the wind, starting the growing cycle anew.